monocle-h2020/camera_calibration/data_template/stacks/iso/README.md

-This folder will contain stacked images (NPY).
+This folder contains stacked images (NPY).

 ISO values are based on app values, not on camera values.